 - The amount of time it takes to create an image depends on the size of the disk from which the image is created.

-When you create a custom image from a Linux instance, note the following points:
+When you create a custom image from a Linux instance, take note of the following items:

 - Do not upload data disk information to the /etc/fstab file.
 Otherwise, instances created from the image cannot be started.

-- Do not upgrade the kernel or operating system version.
+- Do not update the kernel or operating system version.

 - Do not adjust the system disk partitions.
 Only disks with a single root partition are supported.